Stock market today: Wall Street is mixed after jobs report comes in warm but hopefully not too hot

 “The job market is healthy, for now, but it’s not red hot,” he said.

 Yields are already around their highest levels since March, which was when high rates helped trigger three failures in the U.S. banking system that rattled confidence across financial markets.
-High rates have also caused pain across other corners of the economy, from manufacturing to housing.
+High rates have also caused pain in other areas of the economy, from manufacturing to housing.

 Bank stocks were rising Friday amid relief that the jobs report wasn’t much stronger than expected, like Thursday’s more limited payroll report was.
-JPMorgan Chase and Bank of America each rose 1% and were two of the strongest forces pushing upward on the S&P 500.
+JPMorgan Chase rose 1% and was one of the strongest forces pushing upward on the S&P 500.

 U.S. Treasury Secretary Janet Yellen was also in Beijing attempting to ease tensions between the world's two largest economies.